aryahonraopatil/Lung-Health-Assesor/README.md

 # Lung-Cancer-Detection
 It contains the code we have used for building our CNN model using GoogLeNet architecture.
-We used convolutional neural network (CNN)) with GoogLeNet architecture.
+We used convolutional neural network (CNN) with GoogLeNet architecture.
 Using this architecture, it reduced the number of operations and helped in improving the training time of the model.
-The accuracy of the model is 93.7%
+The accuracy of the model is 87.9%